jet/dotnet-templates/propulsion-sync/README.md

-# Equinox Sync template
+# Propulsion Sync template

 This project was generated using:

 //#if marveleqx

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new eqxsync -m # -m - include Marvel V0 import logic
+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proSync -m # -m - include Marvel V0 import logic

 //#else

     dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
     # add -m to include Marvel V0 import logic
-    dotnet new eqxsync # use --help to see options
+    dotnet new proSync # use --help to see options

 //#endif